 1. Frozen-efficiency (FE) forecast, assumed that efficiency level is fixed or frozen at the base year of the plan (in the case of the Seventh Power Plan, base year is 2015).
-For example, if a new refrigerator in 2015 uses 300 kilowatt-hours of electricity per year, in the FE forecast this level of consumption is kept constant over the planning horizon.
-However, if there is a known federal standard coming into effect in a future point in time, say 2022, which is expected to lower the electricity consumption of a new refrigerator to 250 kilowatt-hours per year, then post 2022 a new refrigerator's consumption is kept at this new lower level.
-In this way, the difference in consumption, 50 kilowatt-hours, is treated as a reduction in load rather than part of conservation target.
+For example, if a new refrigerator in 2015 uses 300 kilowatt-hours of electricity per year, in the FE forecast this level of consumption is kept constant over the 20-year planning horizon.
+However, if there is a known federal standard that goes into effect at a future point in time, say 2022, which is expected to lower the electricity consumption of a new refrigerator to 250 kilowatt-hours per year, then post 2022 any new refrigerator added to stock is assumed to use 250 kilowatt-hours per year.
+In this way, the difference in consumption, 50 kilowatt-hours, is treated as a reduction in the load forecast rather than part of conservation target.
 This forecast attempts to eliminate the double-counting of conservation savings.
-The frozen technical-efficiency levels form the conservation supply model's starting point.
-Frozen-efficiency load forecast is what is provided to Regional Portfolio Model for use in resource planning.
+The frozen technical-efficiency levels used in the FE load forecast also form basis for estimating the remaining conservation potential.
+The frozen-efficiency load forecast serves as the basis for the load projections used in Regional Portfolio Model.

-2. Once the conservation targets are known, another forecast is produced.
-This forecast labeled Sales forecast, which is the FE forecast net of conservation resources targeted by the Seventh Power Plan's resource strategy.
-It measures expected load that generators will be seeing after all cost-effective conservation has been achieved.
-It incorporates the effects of electricity prices and the cost-effective conservation resources that are selected by the Regional Portfolio Model.
+2. Once the Seventh Power Plan's resource strategy has been determined, the conservation and demand response goals from that strategy are used to develop another forecast.
+This forecast, is referred to as the Sales forecast.
+It uses the FE forecast loads as a baseline and then nets out the conservation and demand response (DR) resources targeted by the Seventh Power Plan's resource strategy.
+The level of DR called for in the resource strategy lowers peak loads while the conservation reduces annual use.
+The Sales forecast is the expected load that generating resources and market purchases must supply after all cost-effective conservation and DR have been developed.
 The sales forecast captures both price-effects and take-back effects (due to increased usage as efficiency of usage increases).
-Note that although the label for this forecast is "sales" forecast, it can be measured at both consumer meter side and at the generator site.
+Note that although the label for this forecast is "sales" forecast, it can be reported at both consumer meters and at the generator site.

 The difference between the price-effect and frozen-efficiency load forecasts is relatively small.
 The frozen-efficiency forecast typically is higher than the price-effect forecast; in the Seventh Power Plan the two forecasts differ by a few hundred average megawatts by 2035, depending on the scenario.
 The following table and graphs provide a comparison of these forecasts.
+This is largely due to the fact that overall electricity prices are not anticipated to increase much above inflation over the planning period and that known federal standards will reduce load growth to lessen the need for new generating resources.

 Table E - 11 provides a comparison between these three forecasts.
 Figures E - 34 through E - 42 show the forecast range for each of these three forecasts for annual energy, winter peak and summer peak needs.
+It should be noted that RPM includes additional treatment of the contribution of energy efficiency to offsetting peak demands by incorporating its Associated System Capacity Contribution factor (ASCC).
+This is discussed at more length in chapter 11.